 The deep litter method involves layering fresh bedding on top of old bedding to allow the lower layers to compost down.
 This can create heat in the winter, which is beneficial in cold climates.
 Every spring, the coop is entirely cleaned out and the process starts all over again.

-It requires careful attention and management to ensure that it is done correctly to prevent ammonia build up, which can be harmful to your flock.
+It requires careful attention and management to ensure that it is done correctly to prevent ammonia build-up, which can be harmful to your flock.
 I have used the deep litter method in the past and it went just fine.
-The yearly coop clean out day is quite the ordeal, though!
+The yearly coop clean-out day is quite the ordeal, though!
+I prefer a smaller clean-out on a monthly basis so that’s what I do now.

 How often should I clean out my coop?